lepinekong/thesystem/README.md

 ### Check your homepage

-You can check that your homepage again in my case at [http://lepinekong.github.io/](http://lepinekong.github.io/) doesn't show 404 error any more.
+You can check that your homepage in my case at [http://lepinekong.github.io/](http://lepinekong.github.io/) doesn't show 404 error any more.

 ![https://i.imgur.com/4vQbAvj.png](https://i.imgur.com/4vQbAvj.png)